Fraunhofer-IIS/ogrp/README.md

 Optional fields are allowed and must be ignored by parsers if unknown (according to JSON).

-In general "list-of-struct" are preferred over "struct-of-list" as this eases processing and data output.

 Example definitions
 -------------------

-A message of id "raw\_meas" for raw measurements of a GNSS receiver, e.g. including pseudorange and carrier phase measurements for multiple satellites on different channels, can look like this:
+A message of id 'measurement' for raw measurements of a GNSS receiver, e.g. including pseudorange and carrier phase measurements for multiple satellites on different channels, can look like this: